 As you prepare to explore South Africa, enjoy a casual dress style and be sure to pack comfortable walking shoes.
 Lightweight cottons are suggested for shorts, slacks, tee shirts, as well as hats and one warm jacket and/or sweatshirt.

-You’re in for a treat as you sample the truly unique flavors of Africa.
+You’re in for a treat as you sample the truly unique flavours of Africa.
 The cuisine is sometimes called "rainbow cuisine," as it enjoys a variety of multicultural sources.
 Eating and drinking in South Africa is a culinary experience not to be missed.